 Prospective customers with varying degrees of expertise are using auto forums and online communities to find their next car or accessory.
 Because auto salespeople are knowledgeable, they can be approachable and reach out to customers or to people who ask in such forums.
 As a result, auto dealers have a new way of connecting with those prospective customers.

 However, there is a major barrier.
 For dealers to connect with prospective customers, they would need a tool to scroll through millions of posts, find people with an intent to purchase cars, parts or servicing and find a way to connect with them.
 That work cannot be done manually, even if your team has a small army of social media managers.

 Apart from being a car enthusiast and a brand ambassador in local car clubs, I am also an entrepreneur and founder of FunnelAI, which provides real time prospects from any social platforms for any industry.
 Being a passionate auto enthusiast, I launched and developed our social prospecting tool initially for the auto industry, to bridge my knowledge and passion for artificial intelligence and cars.
-Our product’s target is to empower auto dealers connect with all and any prospective customers on the online communities, which makes it easy for auto dealers in connecting and engaging in the community setting, provide options to customers quickly and effectively.
-Another feature we have at FunnelAI is social events tool, whereby auto dealers can be notified of their customer life events that could potentially present an opportunity for customer re-engagement, recurring purchases, retention and relationship building.
+Our product’s target is to empower auto dealers to connect with all and any prospective customers in online communities, which makes it easy for auto dealers to connect and engage in the community setting and provide options to customers quickly and effectively.
+Another feature we have at FunnelAI is social events tool, whereby auto dealers can be notified of their customer’s life events that could potentially present an opportunity for customer re-engagement, recurring purchases, retention, and relationship building.

 FunnelAI leverages AI to read millions of public posts from over 500 forums and other social data sources, and can connect auto dealers with prospective customers in real-time.
 Unlike traditional lead generation processes, including social media ads, TrueCar, Edmunds and other sources, FunnelAI is different in connecting directly with the prospective customer with real time intent to purchase.